QuantEcon/book-networks-public/code_book/ch_intro.md

 ### The unit simplex in $\mathbb{R}^3$.

-We begin by defining a function for plotting the unit simplex.
+Here we define a function for plotting the unit simplex.

 ```{code-cell}
 def unit_simplex(angle):